Signalen/signalen.org/civil-servants.md

 # Signalen for civil servants

-We're rebuilding Signalen so that municipalities throughout the Netherlands can benefit.
+We're rebuilding Signalen so that municipalities everywhere can benefit.

 Signalen's advantages include: